-2016, 2017 BMW 5 Series Prices: MSRP vs Dealer Invoice vs True Dealer Cost
+2022 BMW 5 Series Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

-To avoid overpaying on a new BMW 5 Series, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new BMW 5 Series, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost: